ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 We provide guidance only for the course's virtual machine.
 If you use other methods, you might need to explore a bit more by yourself.
-On Slack, we can provide instructions for other platforms if really needed.
+On Slack, we can provide instructions for other platforms if needed.

 On Arch Linux to install all the required tools:
 ```sh